codeAligned/coding_challenge/README.md

 # coding_challenge
-This repo contain some interview written test code which I had passed.
+This repo contain some interview written test code which I had passed, and some algorithm code in C++

-- interview_test
-	- Akuna Capital coding_challenge
-- Search/SortFunction   common algorithm for search and sort.
+2018-06-13
+Add Akuna Capital interview written test code I had passed.